ry0606540-ops/CODESOFT_TASKSNO/README.md

-#  CODSOFT Data Science Internship 🚀
+#  CodeSoft Data Science Internship 🚀

 Hello!
 Welcome to my repository.
 This space contains all the tasks I am completing as part of my Data Science Internship at **CODSOFT**.